 Learn more about how an RCIC can supercharge your application.

 How Do I Build Up the Time in Canada Needed for the CEC?

 One of the best ways to get your start in Canada if you do not fit for the FSWP or the FSTP is to obtain a Canadian work permit.

 Here's a full breakdown of how to apply for a Canadian work permit and the eligibility criteria.

 Build a Bright Future in Canada

-If you're looking to swap the sun for the snow and open yourself up to the plethora of opportunities in Canada, you're not alone.
+If you're looking to swap the sun for the snow and open yourself up to Canada's many opportunities, you're not alone.
 With an excellent standard of living, world-class education, millions of job opportunities, high-quality infrastructure and a diverse, welcoming population, Canada is a perfect place to take the next step in your life.
 Whether you want to join a large Jamaican community like the Toronto Jamaicans or find a new pathway in life away from home, Canada can provide you a vibrant, exciting future.

 If you're considering immigrating to Canada from Jamaica, an immigration consultant is your best bet for a successful application.
 An experienced immigration consultant will help you understand the process and ensure you have everything you need to make a move.
 In addition, an RCIC will ensure you have the most up-to-date information on the Canadian immigration process and give you the best chance of success.